ut-amrl/coda-devkit/docs/DATA_REPORT.md

 ## Timestamps and Frames (timestamps)

 `timestamps` - Timestamps for each synchronized frame for the os1, cam0, and cam1.
 The line index in the file is the frame number and the value on each line is the frame's timestamp.
 The os1, cam0, and cam1 sensors are hardware synchronized.
 At the start of each lidar sweep, the os1 electrically begins image capture for cam0 and cam1.
 We treat each revolution as a single frame and use the timestamp from the os1 as the timestamp for each frame.
 Note that because the os1 begins the lidar sweep from the back of the robot, there may exist small point cloud image misalignments in the sensor data.
-Each line in the
 ```
 1673884185.589118
 .